 Applying for university admission

 The University of Tasmania operates Tasmania’s Tertiary Admissions Centre.
-See is the University of Tasmania’s website.
+See the University of Tasmania’s website.

 If you want to find out about applying for admission to an interstate university contact the Tertiary Admissions Centre in the relevant state or territory.
 See:

-A list of the Tertiary Admissions Centres in Australia and New Zealand is available at actac.edu.au
+A list of the Tertiary Admissions Centres in Australia is available from the Australian Government CourseSeeker website comparing university courses across Australia.

 Calculating course scores (scaling)